aubreyrjones/lemon-py/README.md

 production precedence becomes critical.

-Literally every time I have tried an LL or PEG parser generator on any sufficiently complicated grammar, I have run into some ridiculous precedence or ambiguity issue that has to be solved by rewriting some big chunk of my expression tree into something substantially less maintainable.
+Literally every time I have tried an LL or PEG parser generator on any sufficiently-complicated grammar, I have run into some ridiculous precedence or ambiguity issue that has to be solved by rewriting some big chunk of my expression tree into something substantially less maintainable.
 It becomes complicated to explore "what if?" questions